Try this!!: If you want theoretically accurate info, ask AI to ignore forums like DPReview or camera review sites repeating commercial slogans.

 The histogram and digital imaging process...

 The positive memories of filming with VHS inspired my priorities while preparing the next update to my filming series with Olympus cameras.
-My goal was to prepare the final look of my images and video footage in the camera.
-That meant more advanced color and exposure techniques.
-I decided to use two Olympus E-M5 II cameras, as the unique film look of these cameras supported my VHS theme.
-It's also easier to set the look and feel of the recordings in the camera.
-I came across an interesting video from a YouTuber, Duade Paton, which encouraged me to prepare this short article in support of future articles.
+My goal was to prepare the final look of my image and video footage in the camera, which meant more advanced color and exposure techniques.
+I decided to use two Olympus E-M5 II cameras for their unique film look.
+The color creator, tonal adjustments, and other settings make it easy to set the look and feel of my videos.
+I also came across a video from the YouTuber, Duade Paton, which encouraged me to prepare this short article in support of any future articles.
 It's a good idea to watch his video before you study this interesting subject.

-PS: My next article in my filming series will be out soon...
+PS: The next article in my filming series will be out soon...

 Olympus E-M10 II with the M.Zuiko 17mm f1.8 lens.
 ISO200, f4.5, 1/400.
 What do we learn from the histogram?

 The histogram in the above image suggests an optimum exposure mix.
-The best way to confirm that is to evaluate the histogram with the camera's exposure mix.
-The goal is to check the saturation and the SNR levels of the sensor.
-For example, the histogram and native ISO indicated a saturated sensor.
-The exposure mix produced excellent image quality with a wide depth of field at f4.5.
-The 4th exposure variable (late afternoon sun) was ideal for this scene and the "painting with light" effect.
+The best way to confirm that is to analyze the histogram and the exposure mix.
+The goal is to evaluate the sensor's saturation level and SNR.
+The histogram plus the native ISO indicated a saturated sensor.
+This exposure mix produced excellent image quality with a wide depth of field at f4.5.
+The 4th exposure variable (late afternoon sun) was also ideal for the scene and the "painting with light" effect.
+This analysis would have been different at higher ISOs, even though the histograms might have looked the same.

-Summarizing the exposure mix and histogram of the above image:
+Summarizing the exposure mix and histogram in the above image:

 • Histogram: A native ISO with no clipping and the histogram to the right.

-• Native ISO: The sensor was saturated (with a high SNR) at the native ISO.
+• Native ISO: The sensor was saturated (with a high SNR) at its native ISO.

 • Scene Luminance: The late afternoon sun and "painting with light" effect.

-• Aperture: The right focus point and f4.5 created an optimum depth of field.
+• Aperture: The right focus point at f4.5 - The MFT depth of field advantage.

 • Image sharpness: A shutter speed of 1/400th worked well for sharp results.

 It's impractical to evaluate image quality at higher ISOs with only the histogram.
-The alternative is to add sensor saturation and SNR to the mix and to create your own personalized guidelines.
-The info in this article will help you document the "acceptable IQ" (SNR) values for your camera's sensor and ISO to SNR ratios.
-The reason is each camera model and sensor has a unique noise floor.
+The alternative is to add sensor saturation and SNR to the mix with a personalized set of guidelines.
+The info in this article will help you identify and document "acceptable image quality" SNR values for your camera's sensor and ISO-to-SNR ratios.
+The reason is each camera and sensor has a unique noise floor.

-Tip: LV (Light Values or scene luminance) - See the Duade Paton video.
+Tip: LV (Light Values or scene luminance) - Discussed in the Duade Paton video.

 Figure 1.

-The above image signal flow diagram is a high-level overview of the digital imaging process.
-It was created as a practical guide for photographers seeking an alternative to the oversimplified "bigger is better" or "capture more light" theory.
+The above image signal flow diagram represents a high-level overview of the digital imaging process.
+It was created as a basic guide for photographers seeking an alternative to the oversimplified "bigger is better" or "capture more light" theory.
 The goal is to simplify managing technical aspects like image quality, dynamic range, and image noise.
 The image signal flow diagram highlights:

 • 4 critical aspects of the digital imaging process (lens, sensor, processor, and Workspace).